cmsrs/cmsrs3/README.md

 ## REPORTING ISSUES AND SUGGESTIONS

-If you notice any problems or have ideas to improve the project, please use the Issues section [Issues](https://github.com/cmsrs/cmsrs3/issues) to let me know.
+If you notice any problems or have ideas to improve the project, please use the [Issues](https://github.com/cmsrs/cmsrs3/issues) section to let me know.
 If you like it, give it a star!
 Your support motivates me to keep improving the project.
 Thank you! :)